26th Nov 2020

-The morning was bright sun and Yorkshire was looking its absolute best.
+That morning was bright sun and Yorkshire was looking its absolute best.
 The couple married at St Peter’s Church in Norton surrounded by 12 family members and closest friends.
-Very sadly, the number restrictions meant that none of Hannah and George’s grandparents were able to join the celebrations but some managed to watch the couple come out of Church and others managed to keep in touch throughout the day via the wonders of technology.
+Very sadly, the number restrictions meant that none of Hannah and George’s grandparents were able to join the celebrations.
+Some managed to watch the couple come out of Church.
+Others managed to keep in touch throughout the day via the wonders of technology!

 Following on from the service they drove the four miles to Birdsall in a beautiful old Bentley.
-With a small wedding comes the luxury of time and with the sun shining and the gorgeous autumnal colours around the park there was time for a photo stop by brilliant photographer Fiona (@anoifphotography) before getting to the house.
+A small wedding offers the couple the luxury of time.
+With the sun shining and the gorgeous autumnal colours around the park there was time for a photo stop by brilliant photographer Fiona (@anoifphotography) before getting to the house.
 With such a stunning day, the couple and guests were able to have drinks and some photos outside amongst our stunning ruins before returning inside to champagne, delicious canapes and roaring log fires.

 Dan Graham (@atthedinnerpartybydangraham) is the most wonderful chef from Malton, and one of our preferred suppliers at Birdsall.
 Dan managed to ‘pull everything out of the bag’ at short notice, including going to 5 different supermarkets to gather all the ingredients as the country went into ‘lockdown trolley dash’.
 Luckily, before Dan started his own catering business, he had worked at the venue Hannah and George had originally booked.
 He had been part of the team creating the wedding menu so knew exactly what the couple were looking for.
 He gave all the guests perfectly executed and divine canapes followed by Italian antipasti starters, the best smelling traditional Roast Beef and Yorkshire puddings finished with a delicious and comforting Apple Crumble.

 Throughout the evening Callum and Kieran from The Yorkshire Bartender (@yorkshire_bartender) kept guests topped up with champagne and divine cocktails.
 With fewer guests than normal, the possibility of having free flowing cocktails all night was real and made the celebrations very special indeed.